 Kolb’s Experiential Learning Theory

-This is the core of Kolb’s Experiential Learning Theory.
-It includes two parts.
-The first part details a four-stage cycle that the learning experience follows.
+Kolb’s theory has two interconnected parts.
+The first part details the four-stage cycle that the learning experience follows.
 According to Kolb, by going through the different stages, learners can convert their experiences into knowledge.

-The second part focuses on learning styles and the cognitive processes that occurred for learners to acquire knowledge.
-The theory highlights how individuals can demonstrate their understanding or learnings when they are able to apply abstract concepts to new situations.
+The second part focuses on learning styles and the cognitive processes that need to occur for learners to acquire knowledge.
+The theory highlights how individuals can demonstrate their understanding when they are able to apply abstract concepts to new situations.

 Let’s start by exploring the four stages of learning, referred to as the Experiential Learning Cycle.